vapor/vapor/README.md

 <br>

-Vapor is the [most used](https://swiftpkgs.ng.bluemix.net/browse?chart=mostessential) web framework for Swift.
+Vapor is a web framework for Swift.
 It provides a beautifully expressive and easy to use foundation for your next website, API, or cloud project.

+Take a look at some of the [awesome stuff](https://github.com/Cellane/awesome-vapor) created with Vapor.

 ### 💧 Community